Why the input voltage marked on the spec. sheet is 88~264 VAC while the label on the power supply says that it is 100~240VAC?

 Class II: Equipment in which protection against electric shock does not rely on basic insulation only, but in which additional safety precautions, such as double insulation or reinforced insulation are provided, there being no reliance on either protective earth or installation conditions.
 This means a class II SPS does NOT have a terminal/pin for earth ground connection.

-LPS: When an electronic circuit is powered by a limit power source, its output current and power are under the limitation shown in Table 3.4, and the risk of fire can be reduced significantly.
+LPS: When an electronic circuit is powered by a limit power source (LPS), its output current and power are under the limitation shown in IEC 62368-1 Table Q1, and the risk of fire can be reduced significantly.
 So, the safety distances and flammability rating of components can be much lower.
-In this way, the design cost for SPS compliant with LPS can be reduced as compared with non LPS SPS.
+Therefore, the plastic enclosure of these power supplies could use HB flammability rating to reduce cost.
+This definition comes from ITE/AV product (IEC/EN/UL 62368-1).

 What is LVLE ?
 If the power supplies can meet LVLE, what is the benefit for the end product?